-While a trust effectively covers the risk areas from a financial standpoint and can be used as a multi-purpose tool in the wealth planning toolbox, Zhao explains that you'd still needs to consider who would step into the caregiver role.
+While a trust effectively covers the risk areas from a financial standpoint and can be used as a multi-purpose tool in the wealth planning toolbox, Lau says that you’d still need to consider who would step into the caregiver role.

-Another way to ensure decisions about your finances and personal care are made by your loved ones is through an enduring power of attorney.
+Another way to ensure decisions about your finances and personal welfare are made by your loved ones is through a lasting power of attorney.

-Zhao explains that “an enduring power of attorney only becomes effective when a person is mentally incapable and ceases to be effective when a person regains mental capacity.”
+Lau explains that “a lasting power of attorney only becomes effective when a person is mentally incapable and ceases to be effective when a person regains mental capacity.”

-The key difference between an enduring power of attorney and a trust is the scope of the authority to manage the assets.
-A trustee can only manage the assets within a trust and the role remains in effect even after the trust owner's passing whereas an enduring power of attorney is only effective when a person loses mental capacity.
+The key difference between a lasting power of attorney and a trust is the scope of the authority to manage the assets.
+A trustee can only manage the assets within a trust and the role remains in effect even after the trust owner’s passing whereas a lasting power of attorney is only effective when a person loses mental capacity.

 “They are not mutually exclusive.
-Having a trust doesn't mean that you don't need an enduring power of attorney.
-In all likelihood, you won't be putting all of your money into the trust,” Zhao notes.
+Having a trust doesn’t mean that you don’t need a lasting power of attorney.
+In all likelihood, you won’t be putting all of your money into the trust,” Lau notes.

 The complexity of a dementia diagnosis can be eased with proper planning along with the support of a financial advisor.